Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Institutional context

 \subsection{The cannabis industry in Washington state}

 In November 2012, voters in Washington state approved the creation of a legal recreational marijuana market for adults 21 years and older.\footnote{Cannabis production and consumption remains prohibited at the federal level.
-However, in August 2013, the United States Department of Justice announced that it would not interfere with state-level legalization as long as distribution and sales were strictly regulated by the state.} Cannabis has since become a major agricultural industry in the state.
+However, in August 2013, the United States Department of Justice announced that it would not interfere with state-level legalization as long as distribution and sales were strictly regulated by states.
+This effectively green-lit legalization for U.S. states.} Cannabis has since become a major agricultural industry in the state.
 In 2020, retail sales topped \$1.4 billion and the industry contributed \$1.85 billion to gross state product, making it the fourth most valuable agricultural crop in the state behind apples, wheat, and potatoes but ahead of timber, cherries, and hay \citep{wsu2020}.
+Cannabis is an important source of employment as the sector supports approximately 18,700 full-time equivalent (FTE) jobs in Washington \citep{wsu2020}.
+This mirrors the growing importance of cannabis employment in the U.S. more generally, where, according to one industry report, cannabis employs more than 428,000 workers \citep{leafly2022}.\footnote{To add perspective, there are more cannabis workers than hair stylists, barbers, and cosmetologists combined \citep{leafly2022}.}